BITCOIN

 How does Bitcoin work?

 New Bitcoins are created through a process called mining.
-Miners use powerful computers to solve complex mathematical problems.
+Miners use specialized hardware to compute cryptographic hashes, searching for one that meets Bitcoin’s current difficulty target.
 This validates transactions and adds new blocks to the blockchain.
 For this work, miners receive Bitcoin as a reward.

 Users can send and receive Bitcoin using a digital wallet.
 Every transaction is verified by a network of computers and stored on the blockchain.
-This ensures trust without the need for a middleman like a bank.
+This ensures trust without the need for a middleman, such as a bank.

 Approximately every four years, the reward for miners halves, reducing the supply of new Bitcoins.
 This so-called Halving often has an impact on the price of Bitcoin as it increases scarcity.